Edb83/snake/README.md

 ### Design choices

-Retro
-Cyber
-Neon

 #### Colours

-In keeping with the theme of the game, the colour palatte is intended to illicit thoughts of a futuristic cityscape at dusk.
-The background dominates most of the screen and is punctuated by shocks of neon, fluorescent glows.
+The theme of the game is a blend of retro, cyber and neon, with the colour palatte intended to illicit thoughts of a futuristic cityscape at dusk.
+The background dominates most of the screen and is punctuated by shocks of fluorescent glows.
+Web-safe colours have been chosen for the core elements of the game (as far as possible), while more leeway has been given to the supporting colours.

 ##### Core

+The colours used for the core game aspects are easy on the eyes when concentrating but give sufficient contrast for easily identifying the game pieces.
+The snake (Phlox Purple) on the background (Cetacean Blue) is the most frequent combination and is highly evocative of the overall futuristic/neon theme.
+The pure white text is bright but not overpowering, and is further broken up by sparing use of Neon Carrot and Screamin' Green (used also in the sparks' palette) to differentiate desktop and mobile controls.
+The enigmatic "the messier things become" in Phlox matches the colour of the snake.

+The border of the game area is Deep Carmine Pink if walls are enabled, or Wageningen Green is they are not.
+This difference is intuitively suggesting green for safe and red for danger.
+Without this distinction it would be difficult to immediately convey whether or not walls were enabled, so the colours are as close to primary as possible.

 - ![#001440](https://via.placeholder.com/15/001440/000000?text=+) #001440 (Cetacean Blue)
 - ![#DF00FE](https://via.placeholder.com/15/DF00FE/000000?text=+) #DF00FE (Phlox)
 - ![#FF3333](https://via.placeholder.com/15/FF3333/000000?text=+) #FF3333 (Deep Carmine Pink)
 - ![#339933](https://via.placeholder.com/15/339933/000000?text=+) #339933 (Wageningen Green)

-##### Sparks
+##### Food & Sparks

+In keeping with the neon/cyber them, a fluorescent colour palette has been used which lends itself well to the glow effect on food and spark objects.
+A large number of colours has been used to amplify the spark effects, which can be quite dramatic in higher-scoring games.
+The temptation to include pink and purple hues (which are especially prominent in neon colour palettes), so as to distinguish the neon purple snake.

 - ![#ff355e](https://via.placeholder.com/15/ff355e/000000?text=+) #ff355e (Radical Red)
 - ![#fd5b78](https://via.placeholder.com/15/fd5b78/000000?text=+) #fd5b78 (Wild Watermelon)
 - ![#ff6037](https://via.placeholder.com/15/ff6037/000000?text=+) #ff6037 (Outrageous Orange)